themichaelbender/demos/blogs/get-command.md

     For more information, type: "get-help Set-NetFirewallRule -detailed".
     For technical information, type: "get-help Set-NetFirewallRule -full".
     For online help, type: "get-help Set-NetFirewallRule -online"
 ```
-And it is the command we are looking for.
-The Synopsis and Description tells us what the command does (Modifies the firewall rules).
+And, it is the command we are looking for.
+The Synopsis and Description tells us what the command does (modifies the firewall rules).

 To begin using the command, you can review the syntax for the parameters available with the command.
-For those new to PowerShell, this can be daunting so I'll show you my favorite use of Help with the -examples parameter
+For those new to PowerShell, this can be daunting so I'll show you my favorite use of help with the `-examples` parameter

 ```
 PS C:\Users\mibender> get-help set-netfirewallrule -examples